hassannmurtada/ouster_bridge/README.md

 - Ensure file permissions allow reading the CSV

 ### Conflicts with ROS driver
-- The package is designed to work alongside the Ouster ROS driver
+- The package is not designed to work alongside the Ouster ROS driver
-- Both should be able to connect to the sensor simultaneously in most cases
+- Both are not able to connect to the sensor simultaneously in most cases
-- If issues persist, try running them sequentially

-## License

-[Add your preferred license here]

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Authors